-Bálint Sapszon is multi-award winning composer and concert pianist born in Budapest, Hungary and based in California.
+Bálint Sapszon is multi-award winning composer and orchestrator born in Budapest, Hungary and based in California.

 Trained at the equally prestigious Béla Bartók Conservatory and Ferenc Liszt Academy of Music, Bálint holds a Master’s Degree in Composition, Jazz Arrangement and Music Theory.
 In 2007 he received a Fulbright Scholarship to study Film Scoring abroad and despite a promising career in the European jazz circuit, he moved to Los Angeles.
 Even while completing the Film Scoring Certificate Program at the University of California Los Angeles (UCLA), he quickly began establishing himself in the world of film music.

-Bálint has been recognized national and internationally with many accolades.
-He won 1st prize of the Hungarian Jazz Composition Contest as well as the Contest of Jazz Ensembles and in 2010, Hungarian Ambassador Balázs Bokor appointed him President of the Californian American Hungarian Association of Art.
+Bálint has been recognized with many accolades.
+His score for the movie Solstice won the Best Score award at 3 different film festivals in the US.
+He won 1st prize of the Hungarian Jazz Composition Contest as well as the Contest of Jazz Ensembles and in 2010.